-All new MLT students are required to attend a mandatory orientation on July 19, 2023, from 5:00pm-7:30pm at the Higher Education Center in National City.
-Specific meeting place or Zoom link will be sent to the students via their SWC email.
+All new MLT students are required to attend a mandatory orientation on July 25, 2024, from 5:00pm-7:30pm at the Higher Education Center in National City.
+Specific meeting place will be sent to the students via their SWC email.
 Information regarding textbooks, schedules, immunizations, background check and drug screen, etc. will be discussed at orientation.